 Around that time, however, I joined the Write It! boards and began getting critique from other writers, as well as very seriously looking into querying.
 One of the things that came to my attention, at this point, was how bad of an idea it was to turn my books into "white suburbia."
 I believe that's the exact phrase I came across.

 "Oh, yeah," I realized then.
 "Yeah, there are people who aren't white in the world."

-In this case, assuming that my life in New Mexico meant I understood Hispanic culture just fine, I hadn't even given thought to Cecily's race beyond basically naming and describing her.
+In this case, I hadn't given thought to Cecily's race beyond basically naming and describing her.
 Caught up in the central OCD thread (which was, to be fair, very complex and difficult to write), I ended up writing Cecily as a Caucasian girl and then saying she was Latina.
 This point was emphasized when I started talking to my mom on the way up to college this past semester about how I felt like I hadn't gotten the cultural aspect right.
 She began listing off all of these aspects of Mexican culture that I should have known but had completely forgotten.
-By the end of the car ride, my mouth was practically hanging open, and I was super DUPER embarrassed, in part because she was laughing at me.
+By the end of the car ride, my mouth was practically hanging open, and I was supermbarrassed, in part because she was laughing at me.

-Since then, I've been struggling to get back into Coca, not just because of time restraints, but because of how ashamed I feel about that.
+Since then, I've been struggling to get back into COCA, not just because of time restraints, but because of how ashamed I feel about that.
 I thought I'd known most of what I needed to in order to write my Latina character, but I was proven very strongly wrong, and the task I faced seemed terrifyingly insurmountable.
 With me apparently being the most stupid, whitest white person, how could I write/edit diversely the way I want to?

 In related news, I need to suck it up and do my research more often.

-Images via jezebel.com and readingupsidedown.com.
+Images via jezebel.com, readingupsidedown.com, and [my own].